Zhouscar/marbl/README.md

 so when the damageEntity has something to change about it's health the entity is already there in the client.

+### Shared systems
+In matter ecs, because there is a `start` function, the systems in the shared directory can be automatically added.

+However, since I'm planning to copy everything from the slither game, `index.server.ts` and `index.client.ts` has been the way to run files, and in ReplicatedStorage scripts and local scripts do not run.

+I was thinking that I create another directory called "both" or something so that localscript and scripts can be ran.

+Or I should actually just revert everything to what it use to be :(

+Or use decorators

 ## TODO

 Main goal is to get the game playable, make at least one gun, movement controls and one enemy.